ros/catkin/doc/macros.rst

    `Optional.
 No parameters.`

    Reads the :ref:`stack.yaml` from the current source dir and makes the version number available to cmake via ``stackname_VERSION``.
+   This is only necessary if you actually use this variable.

 .. cmake:macro:: catkin_workspace()